sajal243/Round-templates/storyboard/README.md

 The experiment is based on Half Wave Rectifier  which convert a single-phase supply, either the positive or negative half of the AC wave is passed, while the other half is blocked.
 It is a step function (for positive pass, negativeblock): passing positive corresponds to the ramp function being the identity on positive inputs, blocking negative corresponds to being zero on negative inputs

-The objective of the experiment is to study half wave rectifier and calculate ripple factor.
+The objective of the experiment is to study the working of half wave rectifier and calculate ripple factor.

 ## 2. Story: